 Dutch Design Week

-Blundur was part of Mind the Step 2015, an exhibition in one of the large venues of the Dutch Design Week, the Klokgebouw.
-See the picture below.
+Blundur was part of Mind the Step 2015, an exhibition about design and technology during the Dutch Design Week in the Klokgebouw.

 I hope you enjoyed this project.